Hevy Coach

 • Overload – for adaptations to occur continually, the training stress must gradually increase.
 This means doing more total work, training at a higher intensity, working out more frequently, or finding other ways to increase the difficulty (e.g., taking shorter rest periods between sets).

 • Individuality – every person has unique abilities to adapt and recover.
 Trainees come from different backgrounds, and some have dealt with injuries that affect their current abilities.
 As a coach, you must consider individual differences when writing training plans.
+For example, low-impact strength training might be better for some clients.

 • Periodization – tweaking training variables in the long run and having easier and more challenging training periods can keep workouts more engaging, align the S&C work with athletes’ in-season and off-season schedules, and reduce the risk of performance stagnation and overtraining.